fibonaccirabbits/visual_python/README.md

 <img src='src/micro_vis.png' widht=500>

-# Welcome to Data is Beaute, a microcourse on visualiztion with Python
+# Welcome to Data is Beauty--a microcourse on visualiztion with Python

 **In this course you will learn:**

 	* Python (basic)
 	* Pandas (basic)
 	* Matplotlib (basic)